Why writing is still relevant in today’s world?

 Who are you?

-I am a 21-year-old Egyptian, studying Multimedia Journalism at the American University in Cairo (AUC) with a minor in Business Administration, Creative Writing, and Arabic and Islamic Civilisation.
+I am a 21-year-old Egyptian, studying Multimedia Journalism at the American University in Cairo (AUC) with a minor in Business Administration, Creative Writing, and Arabic and Islamic Civilization.

 What do you do?